It took me more than a week, but I finally finished the relevant part of Chapter 2 in Aho et al.βs Purple Dragon book.

 - E = expression (JH abb = Exp)

-- For more on specific rules as illustrated by the Example of grammar G2.
+L(G). - Specific rules as illustrated by the example of grammar G2 in JH section 10.1.